rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/dashboard.md

 original_id: dashboard
 ---

-Welcome to the Reaction Store Operator's Guide!
+Welcome to the Demand Store Operator's Guide!
 Here you can find everything you need to know to configure your store and manage your orders and products.
 Click **Sign In** your admin credentials to get started.

 ## Products and the grid